sylphlab/zen-coder/memory-bank/activeContext.md

 - Numerous new tools added across filesystem, utils, system, and vscode categories.
 - `AiService` now utilizes the modular tool structure.
 - Configuration in `package.json` updated for new tools.
+- Stream parsing logic enhanced to handle more prefix types.